Osceola Library System: History

-Meanwhile, the Public Library of Kissimmee moved from the original Hart Memorial location to a new 4,000-square-foot space at the corner of Broadway and Kain in 1968; in the early 1970's, the Veterans Memorial Library moved from its Massachusetts Avenue location to the old downtown Sunbank building at 10th street and New York Avenue in St. Cloud.
+Meanwhile, the Public Library of Kissimmee moved from the original Hart Memorial location to a new 4,000-square-foot space at the corner of Broadway and Kain in 1968; in the early 1970's, the Veterans Memorial Library moved from its Massachusetts Avenue location to the old downtown Sunbank building at 10th Street and New York Avenue in St. Cloud.

-Developments lead to an Independent Library when County Ordinance 79-2, was approved on March 26, 1979, creating a Library District to provide comprehensive library services to all Osceola County residents.
-The District was given authority to levy up to .5 millage with the approval of the Board of County Commissioners.
+Developments lead to an independent library when County Ordinance 79-2, was approved on March 26, 1979, creating a Library District to provide comprehensive library services to all Osceola County residents.
+The District was given authority to levy up to 0.5 millage with the approval of the Board of County Commissioners.

-Between 1969 and 1989, the Orange County Library System provided library service to Osceola residents on a contractual basis that included staffing and purchasing.
+Between 1969 and 1989, the Orange County Library System provided library service to Osceola residents on a contractual basis that included staffing and purchasing, as well as a local Kissimmee tieline phone number to the reference desk at the Orlando Public Library.
 At the end of the agreement, Osceola taxpayers were paying the Orange County Library System nearly $500,000 per year for services.

-The Poinciana Branch Library, opened in 1988, was housed in a modular building-the first of its kind in the state-with movable circular bookshelves.
+The Poinciana Branch Library, opened in 1988, was housed in a modular building - the first of its kind in the state - with movable circular bookshelves.
 Located in Doverplum Shopping Center at Cypress Parkway, the 1,800-square-foot building cost $300,00 and housed approximately 14,000 books.

 A milestone was achieved in 1989 when Osceola's first library director, Hester O'Leary, was hired.

 In February 1989 the County Commissioners voted to sever the contract with Orange County Library System when it expired on March 31, 1989.
-On April 1, 1989, the Osceola Library SYstem began operations as an independent organization offering library services to all residents of Osceola County.
+On April 1, 1989, the Osceola Library System began operations as an independent organization offering library services to all residents of Osceola County.

-The Osceola Library began with three small branches and a total book collection of approximately 70,000 volumes, explosive growth was experienced over the ensuing years.
+The Osceola Library began with three small branches and a total book collection of approximately 70,000 volumes; explosive growth was experienced over the ensuing years.

 The new library grew steadily and a new 12,000-square-foot Buenaventura Lakes Branch Library was opened to the public in 1990.
 It was the first stand-alone building for the new county-controlled library system.
 In 1991 a group of dedicated volunteers opened the Kenansville Branch Library, which shared space with the old Kenansville School.

 A new headquarters location was opened in January 1994 with a new 43,000-square-foot building on the site that formerly housed the Mickler & Sons Orange Crate Company.
 The fifteen-acre parcel is owned by the City of Kissimmee, with two acres committed to the library system.